flutter/website/src/docs/perf/app-size.md

 1. Click **Distribute App**.
 1. Select a method of distribution. `Development` is the simplest if you don't intend to distribute the application.
-1. In `App Thinning`, select 'all qcompatible device variants'.
+1. In `App Thinning`, select 'all compatible device variants'.
 1. Select `Rebuild from Bitcode` (available if bitcode is enabled on your project).
 1. Select `Strip Swift symbols`.